Kingminer7/PlatformerJoystick/readme.md

 # Platformer Joystick
 ## TODO

-- The readme
+- Update the README
-- Probably change default for per level
+- Change the default settings
-- Probably a level argument for default
+- Add a level arg to change default setting

-Basically uh left and right are for player 1 left and right, while up and down are for player 2 left and right.

-Also changes counter 3740 for horizontal and 3741 for vertical if a text object with "--joystick-counters" is found
+### Notes

+- Left and right control player 1's movement.
+- Up and down control player 2's movement.
+- Levels can set whether or not they have joysticks by default by adding a text object with "--joystick-default".
+- Item IDs can be used for various properties of the joystick.
+  - Enable by adding a text object with "--joystick-counters".
+  - Item ID 3740 will be set to 1 if joystick is enabled.
+  - Item ID 3741 will be set to -1, 0, or 1, depending if the joystick is on the left, middle, or right.
+  - Item ID 3742 will be set to -1, 0, or 1, depending if the joystick is on the bottom, middle, or top.